envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What are algorithms?
 A: They are functions or ways of using our data structures to write our programs (instructions for our computer).

+#### C20

+Q: What does factorial time mean?
+A: It means that you are adding a loop for every element
+We will find ourselves writing algorithms with factorial time complexity when calculating permutations and combinations.

 #### C21

 Q: What are the 3 pillars of good coding?